samiux/samiux.github.io/weilong.md

 For example, ```http://192.168.0.200:5636```.

-__WARNING : Please DO NOT allow this interface to be accessed in the internet as it will endanger to your network.__
+__WARNING : Please DO NOT allow this user interface to be accessed in the internet as it will endanger your network.__

 ## 使用者介面